KyleRego/anki_books/docs/deployment.md

 - Flash a USB (recommended at least 16 Gb) with Ubuntu and use it to install Ubuntu on an old laptop.
 - Set up a port forwarding rule for port 22 (SSH) on your gateway router to your new Ubuntu server.
 - Open port 22 on the machine with `ufw` (Uncomplicated Firewall, a frontend for managing firewall rules).
   - Test that you can login to your user on the machine remotely using SSH and set up SSH keys (recommended).
 - Install the Apache web server on the machine and test that you can see the Apache test page by visiting the IP address.
   - At this time you might replace that `index.html` with something else since it may give away your server's operating system and Apache version.
 - Buy a domain name and get a digital certificate.
-- Set up a port forwarding rule for port 443 (HTTPS) and possibly 80 as well (HTTP).
+  - If your IP address is dynamic, get an A+ Dynamic DNS record and use `ddclient` to update the DNS record's IP address as it changes.
-- Also open these ports on the firewall.
+- Set up a port forwarding rule for port 443 (HTTPS) and possibly 80 as well (HTTP), and open these ports on the firewall with `ufw`.
 - Configure Apache.
   - Test that you can see the Apache test page by visiting your domain name over HTTPS.
 - Pull the Rails application to the server and set up the Postgres database.
   - Set up the `credentials.yml.enc` to store the database password and storage path.
 - Configure Apache/Passenger to serve the Rails application.